Mardia-Enterprises/Fulcrum_main/instructions.md

         "construction": null,
         "professional_services": null
       },
       "brief_description": "As part of the New Orleans District Environmental Infrastructure Program, MSMM provided the engineering design of two piles supported above-ground 5 million gallons (MG) prestressed concrete storage tanks, a 14,000 gpm sewer pump station, and a CMU control building.
 The existing pump station will be connected to the new pump station with a $42^{\"}$ diameter pipe and overflow chamber with automatic slide gates to control when flows will be diverted.
-Mr. Seiler's responsibilities include project management, pump station design, and sizing of gravity sewer piping and force mains."
+Mr. Seiler's responsibilities include project management, pump station design, and sizing of gravity sewer piping and force mains.", "budget_info": {
+        "fee": "$1.6 M",
+        "cost": "TBD"
+      }
+    },
+    {
+      "title_and_location": "Harahan Drainage Pump to the River, Jefferson Parish, LA", "project_owner": "Error retrieving data",
+      "score": 0.1,
+      "year_completed": null,
+      "brief_description": "Error processing project data: 1 validation error for ProjectResponse\ntitle_and_location\n  Input should be a valid string [type=str..."
     },
     {
       "title_and_location": "Little Woods (RR100) Neighborhood FEMA Recovery Roads Repair, New Orleans, LA",